 The movie opens with the titular U-571 attacking a convoy in the North Atlantic.
 It sinks a merchant before getting attacked by a British destroyer.
-The submarine dives deep to avoid getting rammed, saving our newly introduced German captain from suffering the same grizzly fate as Joachim Schepke did in real life, but doesn’t stop a flurry of depth charges from leaving the submarine crippled and all of it’s mechanic dead.
+The submarine dives deep to avoid getting rammed, saving our newly introduced German captain from suffering the same grizzly fate as Joachim Schepke did in real life. but doesn’t stop a flurry of depth charges from leaving the submarine crippled and all of it’s mechanic dead.
 Naturally they surface and send out a distress signal, using their enigma machine to encrypt the message.

 Then we cut to a wedding after-party in the land of the free and get a myriad of introductions for our American heroes.
 A Naval Lieutenant named Andrew Tyler (Matthew McConaughey) was supposed to get his own submarine command, but he’s been snubbed.
 His commanding officer Mike Dahlgren (Bill Paxton) withheld his recommendation because he just “wasn’t ready” for his own command.
 Later in the movie Bill Paxton tells McConaughey the reason why — he isn’t willing to sacrifice one of his crew for the sake of the mission, something which the movie starts hitting the audience over the head with in ham-fisted dialogue from there on out.
-Ever heard of “show, don’t tell”?
+Anyone heard of “show, don’t tell”?

 All of the ordinary seamen just can’t get enough of McConaughey, and this is where everything really goes downhill.
 Literally minutes after this cut to America the MPs come in and tell everyone their leave is canceled.
 They’re whisked off to the docks where their S-class submarine, USS S-33, is being modified to look like a Type VII U-boat, then they get briefed.

-Wait what?
+Wait…what?
 Why would an American submarine get tasked with this mission if the British found out about it?
 Based on the map they use their target is much closer to Britain anyways.
 Would the British really pass this off to an American submarine that has to cross from the opposite side of the Atlantic and race against the resupply sub?
 Not to mention the Royal Navy were the ones capturing all of the enigma machines in real life (I’ll come back to that later).

-In fact contrary to what U-571 and Australian conspiracy theorists would have you believe there is only one purported incident of German submariners machine gunning survivors to death, it was committed by U-852 on May 3rd 1944 and the victims were from the Greek merchant ship Peleus, and even that was not confirmed as intentional — Capt.
-Heinz-Wilhelm Eck ordered his crew to sink the still floating wreckage with gunfire, it was night time and apparently a few poor saps clinging to the wreckage were unknowingly killed.
-The mere fact that Eck had included the event in the ships log at all calls into question whether it was intentional, but that didn’t stop the Allies from executing him and two other sailors post-war.
+In fact contrary to what U-571 and Australian conspiracy theorists would have you believe there is only one purported incident of German submariners machine gunning survivors to death, it was committed by U-852 on May 3 1944 and the victims were from the sunken Greek merchant ship Peleus, and even that was not confirmed as intentional — according to Capt.
+Heinz-Wilhelm Eck, he had ordered his crew to sink the still floating wreckage with gunfire, it was night time and apparently a few poor saps clinging to the wreckage were unknowingly killed.
+Eck obviously had strong motive to lie, so there is some reason to doubt that, but then again the mere fact that he had included the event in the ships log at all calls into question whether it was intentional, although that didn’t stop the Allies from executing him and two other sailors post-war.